endurantgames/cosmiclegends/src/classes/monarch.md

 :   Others follow your directions based on your force of personality,
     tactical acumen, or keen insight.

     Whenever another hero adds to the Teamwork pool, your leadership gives them a number of bonus dice equal to the Volume.

 Soul of the Land

-:   Whenever you are in your home, you can draw upon your
+:   Whenever you are in your homeland, you can draw upon your
     connection to the land.

     Add *Land* and *Soul* as Personal Power Words; when you use one